YashwantBhosale/hand-written-digit-recognition/webapp/client/src/components/README.md

 ```

 **And that's it!** This is how the pen effect is applied to the grid.
 The grid is then used to render the canvas.

-:heart: for reading this far!
+Thank ou for reading this far!